-When the subtype A260.1 has been uploaded, the ECL Comfort controller starts in manual mode.
-This can be used for checking the controlled components for correct functionality.
+When the P348 application has been uploaded the ECL Comfort 310 controller starts in Manual mode.
+This can be used to verify correct connections of temperature, pressure and flow sensors.
+Also verifying the controlled components for correct functionality can be done.